swarupmishal/Sentiment-Analysis-of-Presidential-Election-2016-using-Python-NLTK/Readme.md

 # What exactly the Data is?
 ### Data using Article Search api
+###### Dataset1:
-Dataset: Article Search dataset for Obama and Trump gathered using api-key.
+Article Search dataset for Obama and Trump gathered using api-key.
 I have collected about 120 json files related to both Obama and Trump, each consisting about 10 articles.
 So basically 2400 articles were used in all for analyzing the data.

+###### Dataset2:
+Community dataset regarding Presidential Election using community api-key.
+Data was collected for the month of November from 11/10/2016 to 11/30/2016.
+For this question, I am trying to analyze sentiments of users after the results of Presidential Election were declared on 9th of November, 2016.

 # How can one obtain the Data?
 All the information for downloading the data is provided in here: